The Unique Visitors by Configuration metric measures the number of distinct visitors based on device, browser, and operating system configurations.

 To track Unique Visitors by Configurations using Databox, follow these steps:

-Unique Visitors by Browser is a metric that shows the number of distinct visitors who accessed a website using different web browsers.
-It helps to understand the browser usage patterns of a website audience.
+This metric shows the number of distinct visitors who accessed a website using different screen resolutions, helping determine the most common resolutions.

 The Avg.
 Page Load time metric measures the average amount of time it takes for a web page to fully load in a user's browser.
 This metric can help identify performance issues that may be impacting user experience.